 Instructions

-- Heat the ghee/oil in a large frying pan or wok over a high heat.
+- Heat the ghee/oil in a wok or large frying pan over a high heat.

-- When the fat is very hot (see Tips), throw in the cumin seeds followed immediately by the sliced mushrooms.
-Stir quickly to coat the mushroom slices with the cumin seeds and then add the chopped pepper.
+- When the fat is very hot (see Notes), throw in the cumin seeds followed immediately by the sliced mushrooms.
+Stir quickly to coat the mushroom slices with the cumin seeds and then add the diced pepper.
 Continue stirring briskly while you add the cold rice.

-- Stir the rice in the pan continuously and quickly for about 3 minutes coating the rice with the oil.
-Add the pinch of turmeric and stir until it’s evenly combined.
+- Stir the rice in the pan continuously and quickly for 3 minutes coating the rice with the oil.
+Add a pinch of turmeric and stir until it's evenly combined.

-- Season with salt, to taste, and top with the chopped chives to serve.
+- Season with salt, to taste, and garnish with the chopped chives.
+Enjoy with your favourite Indian mains.

 Notes